How LLG Tactical Coaching can help you

-That day, Lorrie discovered that she was not unique, that this was not simply an error, her case was not unusual, hundreds of thousands of healthy, fit, parents nationwide were living her nightmare.
+That day, Lorrie discovered that she was not unique, that this was not simply a horrible mistake, that her case was not unusual, hundreds of thousands of healthy, fit, parents nationwide were living her nightmare.
 There was one thing that stood out, all of the others living her same story, also were divorcing a Cluster B personality disordered individual.
-Due to the CB’s non-stop litigation and failure to pay court-ordered bills and support, Lorrie and her three children became homeless, something that was a wake-up call.
-From that moment forward, Lorrie decided she must help others, by helping them avoid the same mistakes that she made that got her there.

 Lorrie is well versed in providing support and tactical strategies that have a positive impact on your case and your general well being.
 No stranger to family court procedure, Lorrie began her journey in 2011.
 Like most of you, she walked through the family court doors, with binders filled with evidence of abuse, confident and certain that the courts would help her to protect her three children.
 What she encountered that day was what she describes as walking into the twilight zone where everything was the opposite of what it should be.
 Instead of the children’s best interest, the court seemed to be more concerned with the abusive parents best interest.